MatthieuAdafaly/AQMO/README.md

 - Suitable for use cases where:
   - You want **global trends**.
   - You need **faster performance** (no heavy visualization rendering).

+The first notebook allows you to filter the data by sensor, date, and more.
+You must run this code if you want to launch the Data_exploration notebook.
+You can simply run all cells if you don’t want to make any modifications.
+If you want to make changes, you need to edit the notebook directly.
+After, that you are free to run the second notebook.
 ---

 ## 🚀 Workflow Summary